Novel in Scotland: Eighteenth century

 The novel in its modern form developed rapidly in the eighteenth century and was soon a major element of Scottish literary and critical life.
 There was a demand in Scotland for the newest novels including Robinson Crusoe (1719), Pamela (1740), Tom Jones (1749) and Evelina (1788).
 There were weekly reviews of novels in periodicals, the most important of which were The Monthly Review and The Critical Review.
 Lending libraries were established in Edinburgh, Glasgow and Aberdeen.
 Private manor libraries were established in estate houses.
 The universities began to acquire novels and they became part of the curriculum.
 By the 1770s about thirty novels were being printed in Britain and Ireland every year and there is plentiful evidence that they were being read, particularly by women and students in Scotland.
 Scotland and Scottish authors made a modest contribution to this early development.
 About forty full length prose books were printed in Scotland before 1800.
 One of the earliest was the anonymously authored Select Collection of Oriental Tales (1776).

 Tobias Smollett (1721–71) was a poet, essayist, satirist and playwright, but is best known for his picaresque novels, such as The Adventures of Roderick Random (1748) and The Adventures of Peregrine Pickle (1751) for which he is often seen as Scotland's first novelist.
 His most influential novel was his last, the epistolary novel The Expedition of Humphry Clinker (1771).
 His work would be a major influence on later novelists such as Thackeray and Dickens.
-Other eighteenth-century novelists included Henry Mackenzie (1745–1821), whose major work The Man of Feeling (1771) was a sentimental novel dealing with human emotions, influenced by Samuel Richardson and Lawrence Sterne and the thinking of philosopher David Hume.
+Other eighteenth-century novelists included Henry Mackenzie (1745–1821), whose major work The Man of Feeling (1771) was a sentimental novel dealing with human emotions, influenced by Samuel Richardson and Laurence Sterne and the thinking of philosopher David Hume.
 His later novels, The Man of the World (1773) and Julia de Roubigné (1777) were set in the wilds of America and in France respectively, with the character of the title of the latter being the first female protagonist throughout a Scottish novel.
 Physician John Moore's novel Zeluco (1789) focused on an anti-hero, the Italian nobleman of the title, and was a major influence on the work of Byron.